Enjoying a healthy diet can help you improve your quality of life. However, what a healthy diet is for you may change as you get older.

 If you have difficulty chewing or swallowing, you can find protein in soft foods.
 For example, yogurt, soups, smoothies, scrambled eggs, or tender meats.
 You can also enhance moisture and flavour with olive oil or gravy.
 Just stay cautious of added sugars and salt in store-bought dressings and sauces.

-Another thing you can do is get in touch with our helpful team on 1800 951 971 or take the quick quiz.
-You can also explore the LiveUp website for more resources and tips on eating well and other healthy ageing choices.
+If you have any questions about healthy ageing, get in touch with our helpful team on 1800 951 971 or take the quick quiz.

 LiveUp.
 (2024).
 Interview with Dr. Natalie Colson.